Medication / Drug Disposal

 Most medicines are not removed by wastewater treatment plants or septic systems.
 Scientists have found medicines in surface, ground, and marine waters as well as soils and sediments.
 Even at very low levels, medicines in the environment hurt aquatic life.

-It is s sensible way to reduce the number of medicines entering the environment.
+Please dispose of them properly.
+It is a sensible way to reduce the number of medicines entering the environment.

-DEA National Drug Take Back Days
+DEA National Drug Take Back Days --- April & October

-The date and information will be posted on the News page.
 New, expired, and open medications are accepted.

 For more information, visit the DEA website.